zonemaster/Zonemaster-GUI--ARCHIVED-OLD-VERSION-NOT-TO-BE-USED/README.md

 ### Documentation

+Basically, the GUI has two major parts.
+One part is the Perl modules that hold most of the application logic, and the other part is the HTML template files, CSS files, Javascript files and so on that the application logic needs.

 Other than the installation file, the [docs directory](docs/), contains how to configure the starman and a translation guide for the GUI